Electricity Laws and Incentives in Hawaii

 Vehicle Performance Contracts

 State agencies must identify and evaluate energy efficiency program contracts to implement, including vehicle and related infrastructure programs, as well as vehicle maintenance or fuel cost savings as they relate to a fleet’s energy efficiency program.
-Energy performance contracts may include installation of electric vehicle supply equipment infrastructure.
+Energy performance contracts may include installation of electric vehicle chargers.

 (Reference Hawaii Revised Statutes 36-42)